zanemmiller2/baseNencoder/README.md

 <ins>base16 decoding</ins> is completed by taking a block of two octets (16 bit string) of base16 characters and converting it to one ASCII characters.

 <ins>base32 encoding</ins> is completed by taking a block of five octets (40 bit string) and converting it to eight BASE32 characters.

+<ins>base32 decoding</ins> is completed by taking a block of eight BASE32 characters (64 bit string) and converting it to five ASCII characters.

+<ins>base58 encoding</ins> is completed by reading in data in blocks of eight bytes and converting it to eleven base58 characters.
+The program converts eight bytes of input at a time do to the size limitations of unsigned long long integers in C.

 <ins>base64 encoding</ins> is completed by taking a block of three octets (24 bit string) and converting it to four BASE64 characters.